gudatr/libpq-node-perf/README.md

         password: 'pass',
         threads: 10,
         queueSize: 65535,
-        escapeChar: '\\'
+        escapeChar: '\\',
+        valuesOnly: false
 });

 await pool.initialize();
 ```

+By default queries will return objects mapping column to value.
+If you want the queries to only return an array of values instead of said object (column order will be guaranteed), you can set valuesOnly to true.

+If you do not want to use a unix socket, leave the socket parameter undefined.

-Note: The queueSize defines the internal command queue of the pool.
+The queueSize defines the internal command queue of the pool.
 If this sample value is not enough you might have a bottleneck somewhere else.

 ### Prepared Query (default and recommended)